Snir-Dekel/VimTube/README.md

-Click The Container To Show/Hide Timestamps [ADD SCREENSHOT HERE] Right Click The Container To Switch Between [Go To]/[Edit Comment] Timestamp Heatmap USE CASE-watching 1 hour video with important parts, where these parts will be red since were watched more than once, you can go back to them later
+Click The Container To Show/Hide Timestamps [ADD SCREENSHOT HERE] Right Click The Container To Switch Between [Go To]/[Edit Comment] Timestamp
-USE CASE-get insights about your watching behavior pattern and characteristic

 ![keyboard map](https://github.com/Snir-Dekel/VimTube/assets/66528853/c8c29be5-7bc0-4ebe-a004-14d5c3fa2f7c)
 ![keyboard map shift](https://github.com/Snir-Dekel/VimTube/assets/66528853/ddf6b5a8-003c-4f9a-92e0-c8c9188f67fe)